gypsydave5/gypsydave5.github.io/_posts/2014-10-14-segmentation_fault.md

 Sexism, whether deliberate or accidental, is, like all evil (I'll stand briefly with Plato on this) a consequence of ignorance of one form or another.
-Would you truse a coder who wanted to be deliberately ignorant?
+Would you trust a coder who wanted to be deliberately ignorant?

 Ignorance sucks.